Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-11-why-what-how.markdown

-The [stand-up in the Med](http://www.compelcon.se/gallery/XP2000/XP2000_A_037?full=1) that presaged the famous Snowbird meeting was where _Extreme_ really became _Agile_.
+The [stand-up in the Med](http://www.compelcon.se/gallery/XP2000/XP2000_A_037?full=1) that presaged the famous Snowbird meeting was where _Extreme_ became _Agile_.
 That was the beauty of it.
 Nothing was sacred and there was no need to pay our respect to any great names.
 We were conspirators and it was a revolution.
 <!-- more -->